 In this activity, students participate in a simulation that demonstrates that both genetic make-up and environmental factors influence an individual’s likelihood of becoming obese.

 Individual DNA testing

 Many online companies offer online DNA testing that can give individuals insights into different areas such as ancestory or disease risk.
 Curious to test your own DNA?
-Read Five things to consider before ordering an online DNA test.
+Read this article from The Conversation Five things to consider before ordering an online DNA test.